dcl-2017-04/curriculum/docs/string-basics.md

 The basics of string manipulation will give you the ability to create new strings by combining existing strings, or by pulling out values at specific locations.
-Later we'll come back to regular expressions, which give you a powerful language for describing and manipulation patterns within a string.
+Later we'll come back to regular expressions, which give you a powerful language for describing and manipulating patterns within a string.

 ## Readings